Who is my faculty advisor?

 You can find a list of all Biology faculty here.
 To locate information about individual faculty, including their office location, telephone number, and email address, click on the faculty member's name.

-Please remember that faculty keep very busy schedules, and they may not be in their offices during university breaks, including semester break and summer.
+Please remember that faculty keep busy schedules, and they may not be in their offices during university breaks, including semester break and summer.
 Plan accordingly when you try to schedule an advising appointment.